-- Determine analytical performance attributes for the TRUFORMA canine eACTH assay. - Describe how the TRUFORMA canine eACTH assay differs from other currently available assays. - Compare TRUFORMA canine eACTH assay performance with an assay used as part of the standard of care at veterinary diagnostic laboratories to identify canine adrenal disease.
+- Determine analytical performance attributes for the TRUFORMA eACTH assay. - Describe how the TRUFORMA eACTH assay differs from other currently available assays. - Compare TRUFORMA eACTH assay performance with an assay used as part of the standard of care at veterinary diagnostic laboratories to identify canine endocrine disorders.

-Clinical Significance of Canine eACTH Testing
+Clinical Significance of Canine eACTH

 Endogenous adrenocorticotropic hormone (eACTH) is produced by the anterior pituitary in response to the release of corticotropin-releasing hormone (CRH) from the hypothalamus.
 Various types of stress including pain, trauma, and inflammatory mediators stimulate the release of eACTH via CRH.
 Cortisol, secreted from the adrenal glands, exerts a negative feedback effect on the pituitary gland (Figure 1), resulting in decreased eACTH release.
-Two types of adrenal disorders may affect basal eACTH levels, hyperadrenocorticism (Cushing's disease) and hypoadrenocorticism (Addison's disease).
-Hyperadrenocorticism is caused by overproduction of cortisol, most commonly as the result of a pituitary tumor (pituitary-dependent hyperadrenocorticism or PDH) while less frequently stemming from an adrenal tumor (adrenal-dependent hyperadrenocorticism or ADH) or excessive use of corticosteroids.
+Two types of adrenal disorders may affect basal eACTH levels in dogs, hyperadrenocorticism (Cushing's disease) and hypoadrenocorticism (Addison's disease).
+Hyperadrenocorticism is caused by overproduction of cortisol, most commonly as the result of a pituitary tumor (pituitary-dependent hyperadrenocorticism (PDH) also known as ACTH-dependent HAC) while less frequently stemming from an adrenal tumor (adrenal-dependent hyperadrenocorticism (ADH) also known as ACTH-independent HAC) or excessive use of corticosteroids.